 Medicaid managed care abuse is defined as provider practices that are inconsistent with sound fiscal, business or medical practices and result in unnecessary costs to the Medicaid Program, or in reimbursement for services that are not medically necessary or that fail to meet professionally recognized standards for health care.
 It also includes member practices that result in unnecessary costs to the Medicaid Plan, Federal, or State programs.

-To report fraud, waste and abuse, please contact the Compliance, Fraud, Waste, and Abuse line at 844-317-5825 or submit concerns for Fraud, Waste, and Abuse at https://www.aetnabetterhealth.com/Virginia/fraud-abuse
+To report fraud, waste and abuse, contact the Compliance, Fraud, Waste, and Abuse line at 844-317-5825 or submit concerns for fraud, waste, and abuse at AetnaBetterHealth.com/Virginia/fraud-abuse.

-Aetna Better Health follows a mandatory corporate compliance plan that incorporates annual employee training, system controls, data mining tools, internal auditing, and a designated Special Investigations Unit (SIU) to monitor, detect, investigate, and report potential fraud, waste and abuse.
-All Aetna staff complete required training in identifying potential fraud, waste and are provided the tools for reporting questionable situations upon hire and annually thereafter.
-Training includes how to detect and prevent member, provider and employee fraud, waste and abuse.
-Additionally, the Customer Service staff receives thorough training for fraud, waste, and abuse.
-At Aetna, our goal is to operate at the highest level of ethical standards.
+Aetna Better Health follows a mandatory corporate compliance plan that incorporates annual employee training, system controls, data mining tools, internal auditing, and a designated Special Investigations Unit (SIU) to monitor, detect, investigate, and report potential fraud, waste, and abuse.
+All Aetna Better Health staff complete required training in identifying potential fraud, waste and abuse and are provided the tools for reporting questionable situations upon hire and annually thereafter.
+Training includes how to detect and prevent member, provider, and employee fraud, waste, and abuse.
+Additionally, all customer service staff receives thorough training for fraud, waste, and abuse.
+Our goal is to operate at the highest level of ethical standards.

-The Special Investigations Unit (SIU) detects and investigates cases of potential health care fraud, waste, and abuse.
+The SIU detects and investigates cases of potential health care fraud, waste, and abuse.
 Examples of fraud and abuse include but are not limited to the following:

-- Submitting a Claim for services not furnished either by using genuine patient information to fabricate entire Claims or by padding Claims with charges for procedures or services that did not take place; - Submitting a Claim with inaccurate diagnosis or procedure codes with the intent of maximizing payments or obtaining Coverage that the member is not entitled to; - Submitting a Claim knowing reimbursement has previously been remitted; - Misrepresenting dates of services, description of service, or identity of member or Provider in order to obtain reimbursement to which the Provider or member is not entitled; - Submitting a Claim for Non-Covered Services in a manner that categorizes them as Covered Services; - Submitting a Claim for a more costly service than the one actually performed, commonly known as "upcoding" - i.e., falsely billing for a higher-priced treatment than was actually provided (which often requires the accompanying "inflation" of the patient's diagnosis code to a more serious condition consistent with the false procedure code); - Submitting unbundled Claim(s) for the purpose of avoiding these Claim policies and procedures;
+- Submitting a claim for services not furnished either by using genuine patient information to fabricate entire claims or by padding claims with charges for procedures or services that did not take place. - Submitting a claim with inaccurate diagnosis or procedure codes with the intent of maximizing payments or obtaining coverage that the member is not entitled to. - Submitting a claim knowing reimbursement has previously been remitted. - Misrepresenting dates of services, description of service, or identity of member or Provider in order to obtain reimbursement to which the provider or member is not entitled. - Submitting a claim for noncovered services in a manner that categorizes them as covered services. - Submitting a claim for a more costly service than the one actually performed, commonly known as "upcoding"-i.e., falsely billing for a higher-priced treatment than was actually provided (which often requires the accompanying "inflation" of the patient's diagnosis code to a more serious condition consistent with the false procedure code). - Submitting unbundled claim(s) for the purpose of avoiding these claim policies and procedures.
 The SIU utilizes state-of-the-art data analysis tools to detect irregularities, which could be indicators of possible fraud, waste, and abuse.
-Clinical Investigators and experienced fraud, waste, and abuse investigators work collaboratively to conduct investigations identified through various sources.
+Clinical investigators and experienced fraud, waste, and abuse investigators work collaboratively to conduct investigations identified through various sources.

 The SIU reviews medical claims on a prospective and retrospective basis using sophisticated data mining technology tools to identify and investigate unusual or inappropriate billing patterns.
 This could lead to some claims being denied for supporting medical documentation.
-The SIU also may request supporting documentation or schedule an on-site audit to investigate previously paid claims.
+The SIU also may request supporting documentation or schedule an onsite audit to investigate previously paid claims.
 The investigation does not mean that a provider is practicing fraud.
 In many cases, the SIU finds the provider billing practice was in error.
 In all cases, the SIU will work with the appropriate Provider Relations Representative to communicate what is believed an inappropriate billing practice.